-Prior to engagement of the independent registered public accounting firm for the next year's audit, the independent registered public accounting firm reviews with management and submits for Audit Committee approval a list of services and related fees expected to be rendered during that year within each of four categories of services:
+Prior to engagement of the independent registered public accounting firm for the next year's audit, the independent registered public accounting firm reviews with management and submits for Audit Committee approval a list of services and related fees expected to be rendered during that year within each of the four categories of services:

-- Audit services include audit work performed on the financial statements, as well as work that generally only the independent registered public accounting firm can reasonably be expected to provide, including comfort letters, audits in connection with statutory and regulatory filings, and discussions surrounding the proper application of financial accounting and/or reporting standards. - Audit-related services are assurance and related services that are traditionally performed by the independent registered public accounting firm, including employee benefit plan audits. - Tax services include all services, except those services specifically related to the audit of the financial statements, performed by the independent registered public accounting firm's tax personnel, including tax analysis; support of other tax-related regulatory requirements; and tax compliance and reporting. - All other services are those services not captured in the audit, audit-related or tax categories.
-The Company generally does not request such services from the independent registered public accounting firm.
+- Audit services include audit work performed on the financial statements, as well as work that generally only the independent registered public accounting firm can reasonably be expected to provide, including comfort letters, audits in connection with statutory and regulatory filings, and discussions surrounding the proper application of financial accounting and/or reporting standards. - Audit-related services are assurance and related services that are traditionally performed by the independent registered public accounting firm, including employee benefit plan audits, audits and reviews of carve-out financial statements, and assessment services performed during pre-implementation for systems that will not be moved into production until subsequent fiscal years. - Tax services include all services, except those services specifically related to the audit of the financial statements, performed by the independent registered public accounting firm's tax personnel, including tax analysis; support of other tax-related regulatory requirements; and tax compliance and reporting. - All other services are those services not captured in the audit, audit-related or tax categories.